In this section

 Multiple persistence mechanisms found.
 Attackers deploy redundant persistence — document ALL before recommending eradication.
 Missing one means the attacker returns.

-Try it: On a Linux system, run the attacker workflow trace commands from the code block above.
-Check whether your system has evidence of reconnaissance commands in any user’s bash history.
+On a Linux system, run the attacker workflow trace commands from the code block above.
+Check whether your system has evidence of reconnaissance commands in any user's bash history.
 Check whether any systemd services or authorized_keys files were created after the OS installation.
 Check for outbound connections on common mining pool ports.
 You are practicing the same evidence checks you will use in every investigation scenario in this course.

-- An attacker gains access via SSH brute force, deploys an SSH key for persistence, and then truncates auth.log.
+2. An attacker gains access via SSH brute force, deploys an SSH key for persistence, and then truncates auth.log.
 What evidence of their activity still exists?
+3. What reconnaissance commands does a typical attacker run immediately after gaining access, and where might the evidence of these commands be found?
+4. Why is the absence of an EDR agent on a Linux server both a disadvantage for detection and a non-issue for investigation methodology?